 You can learn more about our height channel tests here.

 Our sound quality tests are designed to test how the soundbar performs out-of-the-box.
-If you prefer a different sound, it can be helpful to find a soundbar with lots of sound enhancement features.
+If you prefer a different sound, finding a soundbar with lots of sound enhancement features can be helpful.
 These tools allow you to customize a soundbar's sound more to your liking, so you can add more thump and punch in the bass or more brightness and sparkle in the treble.
 Depending on the type of audio content you like to listen to, you may want a soundbar with certain sound enhancement features.
 For example, a dialogue enhancement feature can make voices in TV shows and podcasts more clear and crisp, while a virtual surround mode can help expand the soundstage when you're watching movies.

 You can learn more about sound enhancement features here.